-I-6.2.3 Mechanical Limits for a Modular Coil
+2.6.2.3 Mechanical Limits for a Modular Coil

-I-6.2.3.1 Axial Compressive Stress Allowable
+2.6.2.3.1 Axial Compressive Stress Allowable

-Failure is defined as the state in which the coil has lost either its mechanical or electrical integrity.
-Once testing has determined the probable failure mode(s), the design allowable axial compressive stress shall be limited by the following:

-• 2/3 of the minimum failure stress at temperature

-The design S-N fatigue curve representing the axial compressive stress fatigue allowable shall be equal to the lesser of:

-• 1.5X of the design axial compressive fatigue stress at temperature measured at the lifetime number of cycles

-• the design axial compressive fatigue stress at temperature at 5x the lifetime cycles
+- Static Failure is defined as the state in which the coil has lost either its mechanical or electrical integrity.
+Once testing has determined the probable failure mode(s), the design allowable axial compressive stress shall be limited 2/3 of the minimum failure stress at temperature. - Fatigue The design S-N fatigue curve representing the axial compressive stress fatigue allowable shall be equal to the lesser of: - 1.5X of the design axial compressive fatigue stress at temperature measured at the lifetime number of cycles or - The design axial compressive fatigue stress at temperature at 5x the lifetime cycles.